1jour1vin

 Wine rated (2022 guide) 16,5/20 (Very good wine)

-The beautiful structure of the 2018 grand cru, with tannins shaped by the terroir and new, gentler extraction practices—under the effect of reductive vinification—retains the initial fruitiness with sharp tannins.
-Half of the vintage is aged in new wood, which leaves a hint of smokiness, a signature of its youth, while the other half is aged in vats.
-The subtle balance suggests that it will age beautifully.
+The beautiful structure of the 2018 grand cru, with tannins shaped by the terroir and by new, gentler extraction techniques—achieved through winemaking in a reductive environment—preserves the initial fruitiness alongside well-defined tannins.
+Half of the vintage is aged in new oak, which still imparts a hint of oak, a hallmark of its youth, while the other half is aged in tanks.
+Its subtle balance suggests it will age beautifully.

 About the estate:

-For the past 20 years in Corbin, Anabelle Cruse-Bardinet has been replanting the family's 13-hectare vineyard located in the heart of the former Seigneurie Corbin, on sandy gravel soils with a light structure and blue clay.
-This method allows most of the young plots to contribute to the grand vin.
-Living on the property with her children, she takes great care of the ecosystem.
-Her winery, which was renovated four years ago, combines eighteen small concrete vats for twenty plots.
-Since then, the vintage, both the grand vin and the second wine, has gained in precision, culminating in the 2019, a great demonstration of finesse and balance.
-Supported by a new cellar master, Annabelle, herself an oenologist, has freed herself from the advice of Jean-Philippe Faure to follow her instincts, and has brilliantly proven that she knows what she is doing.
+In the twenty years she has been at Corbin, Anabelle Cruse-Bardinet has been replanting the family’s 13-hectare vineyard—located in the heart of the former Corbin estate—using high-density planting on sandy gravel soils with a light structure and blue clay.
+This approach allows most of the younger plots to contribute to the grand vin.
+Living on the estate with her children, she carefully nurtures the ecosystem.
+Her winemaking facility, renovated four years ago, consists of eighteen small concrete tanks for twenty plots.
+Since then, both the estate wine and the second wine have gained in precision, culminating in the 2019 vintage—a magnificent display of finesse and balance.
+Supported by a new cellar master, Annabelle—an oenologist herself—has moved beyond Jean-Philippe Faure’s guidance to follow her own instincts, brilliantly proving that she knows exactly what she’s doing.

 James Suckling